 The Dow Chemical Company (Dow) claims that all legal matters concerning the Bhopal disaster are closed.
 This is simply not true.
 Dow is a named respondent and/ or summoned to appear in a number of ongoing cases arising from Union Carbide’s business in Bhopal:

 1. Dow is a named respondent in a forthcoming ‘curative petition’ in India’s Supreme Court aiming to address inadequacies within the 1989 civil settlement (U.S. $470 million).
-A hearing date is due in April 2019 after postponement of the previous scheduled hearing, August 5th, 2014.
+A hearing date is due, after postponement of the previous scheduled hearings in 2014, 2019 and 2020.

 GoI is seeking additional compensation, based on higher figures for the dead and injured, of $1- 1.5billion.
 The Bhopal survivors groups have challenged the Government to use its own, previously published, figures (Indian Council of Medical Research, epidemiological report, 2004) for the dead and injured which would require a settlement of $8.1billion.
 The other respondents are Union Carbide Corporation, Union Carbide India Limited and Eveready Industries.